samber/lo/README.md

 ### Must{0->6}

-Must\* has the same behavior than Must, but returns multiple values.
+Must\* has the same behavior as Must, but returns multiple values.

 ```go
 func example0() (error)